Levi-Armstrong/rep-ros-i/rep-ixxxx.rst

 Early server implementations also accepted this message for enqueuing trajectory points.
 This usage has been deprecated (and support removed from ``industrial_robot_client``) and it is an error for clients to try to use ``JOINT_POSITION`` for this purpose.
 Driver authors may use `JOINT_TRAJ_PT`_ and `JOINT_TRAJ_PT_FULL`_ messages instead.

+Note that this message is currently deprecated, and new server implementations are recommended to use `JOINT_FEEDBACK`_ (TODO: but the IRC doesn't support it).

 For an example bytestream, see `Example: JOINT_POSITION`_.

 Message type: *asynchronous publication*